hyperledger-archives/fabric/docs/API/SandboxSetup.md

 Build and run the peer process to enable security and privacy after setting <b>security.enabled</b> and <b>security.privacy</b> settings to 'true'.

-    cd $GOPATH/src/github.com/openblockchain/obc-peer
+    cd $GOPATH/src/github.com/hyperledger/fabric
-    go build
+    go build -o peer
-    ./obc-peer peer --peer-chaincodedev
+    ./peer peer --peer-chaincodedev

 Alternatively, enable security and privacy on the peer with environment variables:

-    OPENCHAIN_SECURITY_ENABLED=true OPENCHAIN_SECURITY_PRIVACY=true ./obc-peer peer --peer-chaincodedev
+    OPENCHAIN_SECURITY_ENABLED=true OPENCHAIN_SECURITY_PRIVACY=true ./peer peer --peer-chaincodedev

 ###Vagrant Terminal 2 (chaincode)

-From your command line terminal, move to the `/obc-dev-env` subdirectory of your workspace environment.
+From your command line terminal, move to the `/devenv` subdirectory of your workspace environment.
 Log into a Vagrant terminal by executing the following command:

     vagrant ssh

 Build the <b>chaincode_example02</b> code, which is provided in the source code repository:

-    cd $GOPATH/src/github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example02
+    cd $GOPATH/src/github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02
     go build

-When you are ready to start creating your own chaincode, create a new subdirectory inside of /openchain/example/chaincode to store your chaincode files.
+When you are ready to start creating your own chaincode, create a new subdirectory inside of /fabric/examples/go/chaincode to store your chaincode files.
 You can copy the <b>chaincode_example02</b> file to the new directory and modify it.

 Run the following chaincode command to start and register the chaincode with the validating peer (started in Vagrant terminal 1):